open-spaced-repetition/fsrs4anki/README.md

 # Add-on Compatibility

-Some add-ons modify the scheduling of Anki, which would cause conflict with the FSRS4Anki scheduler.
+Some add-ons can cause conflicts with FSRS.
+As a general rule of thumb, if an add-on affects a card's intervals, it shouldn't be used with FSRS.

 | Add-on                                                       | Compatible? | Comment |
 | ------------------------------------------------------------ |-------------------| ------- |